Architecture documentation

 <Card title="Data availability overview" href="/docs/architects/data-availability">

 Understand how EVM events become queryable platform state and where reads can lag.
+Architects use this page to reason about indexing latency and stale-read conditions.

 </Card>